How Tariffs Influence Consumer Behavior and Market Trends

 Point:

-Even though some loyal customers will stick to its brand no matter how high the price, for many people it has to be cheaper before they switch orientation.
+Even though some loyal customers will stick to its brand no matter how high the price, for many people, it has to be cheaper before they switch brands.

 Changing Attitudes Toward Domestic Products